 Once considered to be “The Pearl Of The Pacific” by people who had clearly never been to the Santa Monica Pier, Mazatlán is nonetheless a charming place, blessed with beautiful coastlines, warm, year ’round temperatures, and virtually 24-hour-a-day sunlight.
 As such, it was the ideal destination for accomplishing our goals of both ass-sitting and People Magazine-reading.

 We flew from Cancun into Gral.
 Rafael Buelna International Airport without losing an engine or being physically violated by Mexican Immigration so, in all, a successful journey.
-We were accosted, however, by a frenzied time-share pitch-lady (from a competing resort) who offered us untold gifts and riches just for viewing her property, including a free cab ride to our resort, El Cid Marina & Yacht Club.
-After hearing the retail price of that cab ride, we readily accepted her offer.
+We were accosted, however, by a frenzied time-share pitch-lady from a competing resort who offered us untold gifts and riches just for viewing her property, including a free cab ride to our resort, El Cid Marina & Yacht Club.
+After hearing the retail price of that cab ride, we warily accepted her offer of a free lunch.

-Once we arrived at the resort, we were instantly brow-beaten and coerced into blowing off the pitch-lady’s offer by an extremely aggressive and unpleasant El Cid representative.
-After that ugly, unethical encounter — which very nearly spoiled the entire stay for us — we exited the main lobby and headed to our room.
+Once we arrived at the resort, we were instantly brow-beaten and coerced into blowing off the previous pitch-lady’s offer by an extremely aggressive and unpleasant El Cid representative.
+After that ugly, unethical encounter—which very nearly spoiled the entire stay for us—we exited the main lobby and headed to our room.
 We didn’t get very far before we got picked up in a golf cart by a very nice porter who drove us the whole 100 feet to our building and helped us find our room.

 Our suite was nicely appointed with a view of the ocean out front and an even better view of the pool out back.
 While the resort really didn’t have much of a beach to speak of, the pool more than made up for it.